CocoaPods/CocoaPods/README.md

 Share with everyone
 ===================

-CocoaPods, itself, has a [spec-repo][http://github.com/alloy/cocoa-pod-specs], called the ‘master’ spec-repo.
+CocoaPods, itself, has a [spec-repo][master], called the `master` spec-repo.
 This repo is meant as a central public place for any open-source pod.
 All installations of CocoaPods will have a local clone of this repo.

 However, normally you will have read-only access only.
-Thus to get a PodSpec into the ‘master’ spec-repo you will have to push to your own fork and send a pull request.
+Thus to get a PodSpec into the `master` spec-repo you will have to push to your own fork and send a pull request.

-Once your first PodSpec has been merged, you will be given push access to the ‘master’ spec-repo and are allowed to update and add `.podspec` files at your own leisure.
+Once your first PodSpec has been merged, you will be given push access to the `master` spec-repo and are allowed to update and add `.podspec` files at your own leisure.

 Once you receive push acces, you will have to change your `master` spec-repo’s remote URL with:

-    $ pod repo change master https://github.com/alloc/cocoa-pod-specs.git # TODO real URL
+    $ pod repo change master git@github.com:alloy/cocoa-pod-specs.git

 Commands overview